zhtangsh/nkn-ansible/README.md

 ## nkn-ansible

 This project provide a set of ansible script to install nkn[https://github.com/nknorg/nkn] to nodes.
-You could run nknd in following ways
+This project provide following ways to run nknd as daemon service.
 - Via docker
 - Via systemd unit service

 Currently this project could be used to install/upgrade nodes in following cloud computing service.
 - Azure
 - Alibaba cloud
+- Vultr
+- Digital Ocean

 ## Usage
-### Prepare required files
+### Prerequisites
 You need manually prepare wallet file, nknc and nknd to corresponding location
 - Azure:
   - Put wallet file to `nkn/roles/nkn-azure/files/wallet.dat`